 Live Butterfly Kit with Voucher for 5 caterpillars (Insect Lore not pre-paid, Nature Gift Store IS pre-paid)

-versus 1-foot in their kits with 5 caterpillars.
+(Insect Lore's comes with a 2-foot high cage versus 1-foot in their kits with 5 caterpillars.
 Requires an additional $5-$7.95 fee to ship caterpillars.)

 (Nature Gift Store's comes with a choice of an 18" pop-up cage or a 3' hanging cage.
 No extra charge to ship caterpillars.)